-Admission fees waved for domestic students with a 3.5 GPA (Contact Claire Heaney for a fee waiver).
+Admission fees waived for domestic students with a 3.5 GPA (Contact Claire Heaney for a fee waiver).

 Guaranteed funding for Ph.D. students for five years.

-The Ph.D. degree is a research degree granted on the basis of broad knowledge of mechanical engineering and in-depth study in a specific area leading to a dissertation reflecting original work by the doctoral candidate.
-To obtain a Ph.D. degree in mechanical engineering, in addition to meeting the general requirements of The Graduate School, a student must:
+The Ph.D. degree is a research degree granted on the basis of broad knowledge of aerospace engineering and in-depth study in a specific area leading to a dissertation reflecting original work by the doctoral candidate.
+To obtain a Ph.D. degree in aerospace engineering, in addition to meeting the general requirements of The Graduate School, a student must:

 - Earn 36 graduate credit hours taken at the University of Kentucky while in graduate standing.
 Alternatively, those holding a non-UK M.S. may satisfy this requirement by earning 18 graduate credit hours at UK.